 President

-Emmeline Harrigan, AICP
+Emmeline Harrigan, AICP, CFM

 Secretary